 “The owner at Workshop, Franco Federico, is a friend of mine.
 He’s very education-focused.
 So am I. I came here when the salon opened in June, and it’s been awesome.”

-It’s not surprising to hear the petite stylist enthuse about being her own boss.
+It’s not surprising to hear the petite stylist enthused about being her own boss.
 Pamela has explored multiple avenues in the hair and makeup businesses, and listening to her describing her adventures, she’s enjoyed every step on the way.
 Pamela understands all the options out there.
 Now she’s chosen the one that’s perfect for her.

 “Growing up in Saskatoon, I really wanted to go to Makeup School,” she recalls.
 “One time I was at a MAC counter in and I asked the girl, where do you think I should go?
 She said that I should call Blanche Macdonald in Vancouver.
 I’d never even been to Vancouver, but I signed up, packed up and moved out.